Listen to Ken describe why he always strives to think differently

 Ken founded Fisher Investments in 1979, which is now a multi-billion dollar money management firm serving large institutions and high net worth individuals globally.
 He currently serves as Executive Chairman and Co-Chief Investment Officer.

-His prestigious Forbes “Portfolio Strategy” column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.
+His prestigious Forbes “Portfolio Strategy” column ran from 1984 through 2016, making Ken the longest continuously running columnist in the magazine’s history.

 Ken is a regular contributor to several publications, including USA Today, Financial Times in the UK, Focus Money in Germany, Børsen in Denmark and De Telegraaf in the Netherlands.
 From 1984 through 2015 Ken wrote 11 books, including 4 New York Times bestsellers.